matblair/SWEN30006-2015-SEM1/workshops/2 - rails/Ruby on Rails.md

 To create the “model” in our MVC pattern Rails uses an abstraction layer built on Active Record to enable database flexibility.
 Active Record is in itself a design pattern, originally conceived by Martin Fowler, where objects contain persistent data, as well as methods or behaviours which operate on that data.
 Rails has been designed so that if you follow convention,  you will have to do very little work when creating your Active Record Models.

 By default, whenever you create a new Rails model, it will inherit the class `ActiveRecord::Base`.
 This is what allows the mapping of your class to the database instances.
 It also allows us to access the attributes in the database as if they were instance variables, with the @var notation inside the class and using attribute accessors and readers outside the class.
-Active Record provides a very rich API for accessing data from a database, all of which is covered [here](http://guides.rubyonrails.org/active_record_basics.html).
+Active Record provides a very rich API for accessing data from a database, all of which is covered here: (http://guides.rubyonrails.org/active_record_basics.html).
 We will only be focussing on a small subset of these to get you up and running as quickly as possible.

 We create objects with the ‘new’ method as we would for a standard Ruby class.
 When we call new, the model will be created but not saved to the database.
 This doesn’t happen until we call the method “model.save”.
 Retrieving data is just as easy as creating it.
 If we had a student model class and wanted to find a student by email address, this would be as simple as:
 ```ruby